Disproof of a conjecture by Erd\H{o}s and Guy on the crossing number of hypercubes: Notation

 A drawing of $G$ is said to be a {\it good} drawing, provided that no edge crosses itself, no adjacent edges cross each other, no two edges cross more than once, and no three edges cross in a point.
 It is well known that the crossing number of a graph is attained only in {\it good} drawings of the graph.
 So, we always assume that all drawings throughout this paper are good drawings.
 Let $D$ be a good drawing of the graph $G$, and let $A$ and $B$ be two disjoint subsets of $E(G)$.
-In the drawing $D$, the number of the crossings formed by an edge in $A$ and another edge in $B$ is denoted by $\cross(A,B)$.
-The number of the crossings that involve a pair of edges in $A$ is denoted by $\cross (A)$.
+In the drawing $D$, the number of the crossings formed by the edges of $A$ with the edges of $B$ is denoted by $\cross(A,B)$.
+The number of the crossings between the edges of $A$ is denoted by $\cross (A)$.
 In what follows, $\nu_D(E(G))$ is abbreviated to $\nu(D)$ when it is unambiguous.
-Let $u$ be a vertex of $G$, and let $U$ be a vertex subset of $G$.
-We define $\mathcal {I}(u)$ to be the edge subset of $E(G)$ in which every edge is incident to $u$.
-Let $\mathcal{I}(U)=\bigcup\limits_{u\in U}\mathcal {I}(u),$ and let $\partial(U)=\mathcal{I}(U)\setminus E(U).$ Suppose that the graph $G$ is drawn in the $2$-dimensional Euclidean plane $\mathbb{R}\times \mathbb{R}$.
-By $X_u$ and $Y_u$ we denote the $X$ and $Y$-coordinates of $u$ in $\mathbb{R}\times \mathbb{R}$.
+Let $u$ be a vertex of $G$, and let $U$ be a vertex subset of $V(G)$.
+We define $\mathcal {I}(u)$ to be the edge subset of $E(G)$ consisting of all edges incident with $u$.
+Let and let